MENU

 Collecting Officer

-3. Wait for processing of Civil Registry Report.
+2. Wait for processing of Civil Registry Report.

 3. Process Civil Registry Report.

-3.1 Review and sign Civil Registry Report.
+3.1 Review and sign the Civil Registry Report.

 3.2 Mail document using client’s self-addressed priority mail envelope.